Clare CullenOperations Director, Centre for Sustainable Food Systems at UBC Farm

 Dr. Sean Smukler’s research program is focused on working with farmers, and other managers of agricultural landscapes to find ways to better monitor, protect and enhance biodiversity and the availability of ecosystem services including food, fiber, fuel and timber production, greenhouse gas mitigation, and water quality and quantity regulation.
 He and his Sustainable Agriculture Landscape lab are also currently working with CSFS at UBC Farm to better understand the nutrient dynamics of various local amendment options for organic production system.

-Jerry Spiegel, PhDProfessor, Co-Lead, Global and Indigenous Health Theme Co-Director, Global Health Research Program
+Jerry Spiegel, PhDProfessor, Faculty of Medicine, School of Population and Public Health & Global and Indigenous Health Theme Co-Director, Global Health Research Program

 Dr. Jerry Spiegel’s academic training is in economics and sociology; environmental health and health administration; and Community Health Sciences.
 Dr. Spiegel’s research interests include the effects of globalization on health, ecosystem approaches to human health, understanding and addressing influences of physical and social environments on health, global health and human security, the economic evaluation of interventions, and health and equity in Latin America.
 He currently leads a Canadian-Ecuadorian research on “Food systems and health equity in an era of globalization: Think, Eat and Grow Green Globally (TEG3)”

-Rob VanWynsberghe, PhDAssociate Professor Department of Educational Studies
+Rob VanWynsberghe, PhDAssociate Professor, Faculty of Education, Department of Educational Studies

 Dr. Rob VanWynsberghe’s research expertise is in sustainability and the related areas of social movements sand capacity building.
 His research is made up of three components: sustainability education, sport mega-events and green economy and these all connect to Land-based knowledge systems and health at UBC Farm.
 Since 2010, he has been on the CSFS Advisory Committee.